Academic ranks (Australia and New Zealand)

 Academic ranks in higher education in Australia and New Zealand derive from a common heritage in the British university system.

 Overview in Australia

-The system of academic titles and ranks in Australia is classified to a common five levels, A–E, although the titles of these levels may differ between institutions.
+The system of academic titles and ranks in Australia is classified to a common five levels, A–E (Level E being the highest academic rank), although the titles of these levels may differ between institutions.
 These are: